Nagama30/CS532_System_Programming/HW1/README.md

    sample input - [-10, 20, 67, 30, 21, 1]
    sample input - -10, 0, 21, 67, 2

+# sumDigit()
+This function is a helper function which calculates the sum of digits in a number.

+  sample input - 243
+  sample output - 9

 # Output screenshots

 ![image](https://github.com/Nagama30/CS332-532/assets/60808524/17b9a85f-0371-4c81-a2d7-a56b043f7965)